 The entire watershed of the Noatak, including the Kelly River, is protected within the Noatak National Preserve, one of largest protected areas in the country.
 It’s a sprawling, roadless wilderness of mountains, rivers, lakes, and rolling tundra hills.
 The Kelly begins as a series of small rocky creeks flowing from dramatic mountains with names like Inaccessible Ridge and Copter Peak.
 As we descend the Kelly River, the tundra will slowly be populated with spruce trees, until in the final days we are surrounded by boreal forest.
 Observing this change over the course of the trip is one of it many pleasures.

-This trip is at the peak of summer.
+This trip is at the end of summer into the beginning of autumn.
 Bears are busy gaining weight, caribou are steadily marching southward, and the tundra is lush and green.
 Char should be spawning in the river.
 Some years thousands of fish run up the Kelly River and the fishing can be fantastic.
 In addition to Char we can expect to find grayling and pike.
 In the lower reaches of the river, chum salmon could be showing up and we may be lucky enough to hook into a nice big bright salmon for dinner one night.

 After flying up the river and accessing water levels we will land at the upper limit of navigability.
 Here we’ll start our paddling trip, still well north of tree-line and heading south towards the expansive Noatak Valley.
 The next morning we’ll assemble our boats, load up, and after an instructional session, head down river.
 As we raft down the Kelly, we’ll keep our eyes open for the valley’s wildlife: grizzly bears, caribou, moose, foxes, and wolves.
 Some years great numbers of caribou use the Kelly River Valley as a preferred route south to wintering grounds in the boreal forest.